-If you are buying your first piece of Jacksonville real estate, you may wonder about what happens immediately following the initial offer placed on a home for sale.
+If you are buying your first piece of Phyllis Frankel Realty Group property, you may wonder about what happens immediately following the initial offer placed on a home for sale.
 Although your realtor will be able to guide you as the process progresses, it is also important to educate yourself on the process of purchasing a home.

 Although each individual purchase will vary slightly, here is what typically occurs after you have submitted your initial offer: